How to Write a Gardener CV: Examples, Templates and Tips

 Is there a demand for gardeners in the UK?

-Yes, there is a consistent demand for gardeners in the UK, fueled by the country's strong gardening culture and the need for the maintenance of public and private green spaces.
+Yes, there is a consistent demand for gardeners in the UK, fuelled by the country's strong gardening culture and the need to maintain public and private green spaces.
+For more insights, check out our article on the top in-demand jobs in the UK.

 Do gardeners make good money in the UK?

-Gardeners can earn between £19,000 and £27,000 based on experience, location and whether they work independently or for an organisation.
+According to National Careers, Gardeners can earn between £19,500 and £26,000 based on experience, location and whether they work independently or for an organisation.
 Specialised skills can also increase earning potential.
+For more information, explore our article on the average UK salary.

 Do gardeners work in the winter in the UK?